cs212/lectures/Getting Started/README.md

   *:warning: Make sure the "Use or create repository in parent folder of project" is NOT selected!*

 You will have to commit and push before your project will appear on your remote Github repository.

+### Development Loop

+It is now possible that there are multiple copies of your code at multiple different locations (your personal laptop, the lab computers, on the instructor's computer, and so on).
+To avoid conflicts, get used to the following workflow:

+1. Right-click on the root project folder and select "Team » Pull".
+If there were changes made, they will show up under the "Fetch" output and will be automatically merged into your current branch.

+2. Periodically commit your changes as you work.
+Every commit creates a local checkpoint allowing you to "undo" your changes.
+You can do this via the "Git Staging" view pane, or the "Team" menu.

+3. Push your changes before closing Eclipse.
+This will save all of your commits to your remote Github repository, and is a key step to keeping your other clones up to date.

+*:warning: Failure to make sure you are working on the latest version of your code will result in conflicts, which can be tricky to resolve!*